lzlabs/pg_dumpbinary/README.md

 commands pg_dump, pg_restore and psql must be available through the PATH environment variable.
 Data are compressed using gzip.

+THe Perl module Date::Time can be installed using `sudo apt install libdatetime-perl` or `sudo yum install perl-Date-Time`.
+You can also install it from sources downloaded from [CPAN](https://metacpan.org/pod/Date::Time).

 Perl module DBD::Pg can be installed using `sudo apt install libdbd-pg-perl` or `sudo yum install perl-DBI perl-DBD-Pg`.
 You can also install it from sources downloaded from [CPAN](https://metacpan.org/pod/DBD::Pg).